TetricusLabs/fastapi_crudbuilder/README.md

 has been tested.
 See https://pymemcache.readthedocs.io/en/latest/getting_started.html for more information on how to set up a pymemcached client.

 #### Caching implementation
-The way caching has been implemented, in the read-one case it relies upon the primary key of the model in question, and takes into account query parameters like equals_field, equals_value, relationships and sorting.
+Caching relies upon the primary key of the model in question in the case of singe items, and takes into account query parameters like equals_field, equals_value, relationships and sorting.
 The primary key distinction is not useful in the case of read-all, but the query parameters are still taken into account.

 Practically, this should result in a cache hit for the same item if the primary key is the same, or if the query parameters are the same, across any number of requests.

-The cache should only be accessible to users with the same endpoint permissions as the user who created the cache.
+We chose to cache inside the endpoint, instead of caching the entire response.